jstuder3/OpenGLToy/README.md

 For a guide on how to include both of these in Visual Studio, take a look [here](https://learnopengl.com/Getting-started/Creating-a-window)

+To run the project, open the .sln file in Visual Studio and build it.
+If you have the necessary dependencies, you should be able to run the project without any issues.

 ### What do I do?
 Similar to ShaderToy, you should only set the fragment shader.
 An example of a pretty ray marching shader is provided under `shader/ray_marching_fragment_shader.frag`.